rth1894/ascii-cli/README.md

 - Print help menu (`--help`, `-h`, `-?`)
 - Print version information (`--version`, `-V`)
 - Parse the path of the input file to be converted
+- Implemented `lib.rs` to handle ASCII conversion
+- Set a minimum width for ASCII art
+- Error handling

 ---

 ## TODO (not in order)

-- Implement `lib.rs` to handle conversion
-- Error handling
 - Tests
+- Colored ASCII
+- Package the cli
+- Multithreading

 ---